codewithhades/spring-boot-actuator/README.md

-# Spring Boot :mag_right: Actuators
+# Spring Boot :mag_right: Actuator

 ## About Spring Boot and this example